 This section of the policy is the APD for the school.
 It demonstrates that the processing of special category ('SC') and criminal offence ('CO') data based on these specific Schedule 1 conditions is compliant with the requirements of the UK GDPR Article 5 principles.
 In particular, it outlines our retention policies with respect to this data.

 Description of data processed

-- Health and medical data workforce and students

-- Ethnicity students and workforce

-- [Religion students and workforce]
+- Health and medical data workforce and students - Ethnicity students and workforce - Religion students and workforce - Criminal records DBS checks for all members of the school workforce (paid and unpaid)

-- Trade union membership staff